-The title “independent contractor” is becoming an increasingly frequent job title in today’s economy.1 According to a 2018 survey of 6,000 U.S. workers by Upwork and the Freelancer’s Union, there are 56.7 million freelancers in the United States, and they represent one in three workers in the country.2
+Self employed or independent contractor is becoming an increasingly frequent job title in today’s economy.1 According to a 2018 survey of 6,000 U.S. workers by Upwork and the Freelancer’s Union, there are 56.7 million freelancers in the United States, and they represent one in three workers in the country.2

-People who fall in this category may prefer a variety of titles such as independent worker, consultant, self-employed, freelancer, temp, or on-call employee, but they share many of the same traits.
+People who fall in this category may prefer a variety of titles such as independent worker, independent contractor, consultant, self-employed, freelancer, temp, or on-call employee, but they share many of the same traits.
 For instance, they value the flexibility and freedom that comes with this kind of alternative work arrangement.
 No one company or client is typically their main source of income, so they may work for several companies.3

 Independent workers are also becoming increasingly more satisfied with their choice to work independently over time.
 “Some 76 percent of full-time independents said they were very satisfied with their choices and path, up from 72 percent in 2018, and up sharply from 63 percent in 2015,” according to the 2019 MBO Partners State of Independence in America Report.4